 In a darkened, 100-square-metre space, visitors step into a field of continuous rainfall – millions of water droplets that react to the audience's presence.
 The rain stops whenever movement is detected: you're fully immersed in a shower at the same time as you're shielded from it.

 “It’s an artwork that you inhabit, and as such, it can elicit any number of different socio-behavioural dynamics.
-Each iteration of the work has been altered in some intangible way by the space and context in which it has been shown, whether through the scent of the water, the fabric of the architecture, or the behaviour of the public," says Hannes Koch and Florian Ortkrass of Random International in a statement provided to Broadsheet.
+Each iteration of the work has been altered in some intangible way by the space and context in which it has been shown, whether through the scent of the water, the fabric of the architecture, or the behaviour of the public," says Hannes Koch and Florian Ortkrass of Random International, a collaborative creative studio, in a statement provided to Broadsheet.

 Now the artwork is returning to Melbourne for a third season, once again courtesy of hotelier and arts patron Louis Li, who also owns Black Star Pastry.
 The owner of Mornington Peninsula designer hotel Jackalope bought the installation for his Jackalope Art Collection, bringing one of the world's most famous contemporary works to live in Australia.
 The work will be presented in the purpose-built Jackalope Pavilion in St Kilda, designed by March Studio.

 “Rain Room continues to be our most ambitious curation to date, a highlight in the Jackalope Art Collection,” Louis Li says in a statement.
 “I've experienced

 Rain Room countless times and I never grow tired of it.
 It's completely immersive and allows you to remove yourself from the outside world for a brief period, engaging in a visceral and emotive experience.”

 The Jackalope Art Collection also includes works by installation artist Olafur Eliasson, multi-disciplinary English artist Tracey Emin and Archibald Prize-winner Del Kathryn Barton.